NatronGitHub/Natron/Documentation/source/guide/tutorials-hsvtool.rst

 HSVTool
 =======

-The :ref:`net.sf.openfx.HSVToolPlugin` node converts the input color space to a HSV color space and converts the adjusted values back to the image input color space for further processing for the output.
-The :ref:`net.sf.openfx.HSVToolPlugin` node is used to adjust the HSV channel components of an image the the Read node stream.
+The :ref:`HSVTool <net.sf.openfx.HSVToolPlugin>` node converts the input color space to a HSV color space and converts the adjusted values back to the image input color space for further processing for the output.
+The :ref:`HSVTool <net.sf.openfx.HSVToolPlugin>` node is used to adjust the HSV channel components of an image the the Read node stream.
 It's basic operation are to adjust the Hue: which is the color of the input image, Saturation: which is the color range of the input image, and Brightness: which is the color value level and the grayscale of the input image.

 Each section has a rang controls that can be adjusted to limit the effects of a node by narrowing the input color ranges.

-What are some standard work-flow using :ref:`net.sf.openfx.HSVToolPlugin`?
+What are some standard work-flow using :ref:`HSVTool <net.sf.openfx.HSVToolPlugin>`?

 1. You can do secondary color corrections or color replacements with the source/destination eyedropper tool.
-2. You can use the :ref:`net.sf.openfx.HSVToolPlugin` for linear/color keying.
+2. You can use the :ref:`HSVTool <net.sf.openfx.HSVToolPlugin>` for linear/color keying.
 3. You can do an overall color shift by using the rotation range adjuster in the Hue parameters etc.

 .. figure:: _images/hsvtool_01.png